Aurodexdis/ConeCollapseNMF/CC_Code_Notes.md

     * I'm glad I did this, as it was nice to see the complete shape of the cone.
 * Finally I cleaned up my code, refined function names, put all my functions into a .py file that I run at the start of my notebook, created this markdown file for all my notes, and refined my notebook summary.
 * Sometime next week I will push my folder with all my stuff from this rotation to GitHub for Mike to use when I pass the torch to him.
 I will also make my rotation presentation and include it in the folder for Mike or whoever else to use in the future.

+### Notes on 09/03/2024:
+* Finished my PPT Presentation for the Rotation Project, if you would like a copy of the presentation please feel free to e-mail me at Ounsinegad@wisc.edu
+* After everything was completed I created a repository for this project and uploaded my code and associated files for future use by any students, faculty, or staff who may work on this project, including Daniel.
+The link to the GitHub repository is https://github.com/Aurodexdis/ConeCollapseNMF